girobusan/one-line-md-viewer/README.md

 1. The script reads the document body content (which is markdown), renders it to HTML, and replaces body content with the rendered one, also adding some [ style ](https://simplecss.org/) and page title.
 1. Script also recognizes frontmatter, for now only `title` property.

-Can we Make a Extremely Minimal CMS from this?
+Can we make an Extremely Minimal CMS from this?
 --------------------

-Like [ My Markdown Site ](https://github.com/girobusan/mmds), but even more minimal.
+Like [ My Markdown Site](https://github.com/girobusan/mmds), but even more minimal.

 ### What is missing